The Things We Learn When We’re Dead by Charlie Laidlaw

 While a lot of care is spent describing HVN and its inhabitants in the ‘present’, I did find the ‘worldbuilding’ during the flashbacks for Scotland a bit lacking.
 Edinburgh is a stunning city and there are such vast architectural differences between the Royal Mile area overlooking the castle and New Town; it is a shame that it wasn’t expanded on a bit but that may just be my bias because I spent 4 weeks in Edinburgh during the summer of 2013.
 Page 205 mentions The Last Drop Pub, located in the Grassmarket, and I legit started laughing because I ate there a few times during my stay.
 As the book mentions, it is a historic pub where people used to be brought for their last drop of alcohol prior to their last drop (execution by hanging).
 Here’s a photo of the pub because why not.

-Many thanks to Charlie Laidlaw for sending my a free copy of his book in exchange for my honest review.
-You can find information about my rating criteria here.
+Many thanks to Charlie Laidlaw for sending me a free copy of his book in exchange for my honest review.